simeononsecurity/simeononsecurity.ch/content/articles/windows-directory-structure-guide/index.en.md

 ## Conclusion

 The **Windows directory structure** is a fundamental aspect of file organization and management in the Windows operating system.
 Understanding the key directories and how to navigate through them is essential for efficient file access and system operation.
-By familiarizing yourself with the directory structure, leveraging modern tools like PowerShell and Windows Terminal, implementing security best practices, and adopting cloud-first storage strategies, you can effectively manage your files, execute programs, and perform system tasks in Windows.
+By familiarizing yourself with the directory structure, using modern tools like PowerShell and Windows Terminal, implementing security best practices, and adopting cloud-first storage strategies, you can effectively manage your files, execute programs, and perform system tasks in Windows.

 **Key Takeaways for 2026:**
 1. **Cloud Integration:** OneDrive and cloud storage are increasingly central to Windows file management